ascension-association/kernel.q6a/README.md

 The new kernel is stored in the working directory.
 Use `gok edit` to add the `"KernelPackage": "github.com/ascension-association/kernel.q6a",` entry above the `Hostname` line.

+## Limitations

+- No HDMI output (not required for my use case since the gokrazy web interface and SSH access via breakglass is sufficient for my needs)

 ## References & Thanks

 - [Navin Reddy tutorial](https://rootcommit.com/2026/board-bring-up-radxa-dragon-q6a-with-mainline-linux-and-yocto/)